noah978/Delta-Docs/skins/README.md

 }
 ```

-The `outputFrame` takes whatever you part of the image you captured with the `inputFrame` and choose where it appears on your skin.
+The `outputFrame` takes whatever part of the image you captured with the `inputFrame` and chooses where it appears on your skin.
 Like with the buttons, this must be mapped using **points**.
 Please note that it is **strongly** recommended you provide an area with the same aspect ratio as the `inputFrame`.

 ### Screen Filters <a id="screen-filters"></a>